 Designing for yourself

 Half of the time we find ourselves designing to please our eye.
 It’s a lot like written copy that appeals to the audience, and so too should your designs – appeal and captivate your audience.
+If you aren’t a web design guru, not to worry, enlisting the help of a website designer will help you build your ideal website with an objective lens.

 “Get others from different departments to scan through your designs – chances are they will use it more than you.”